dendronhq/dendron-site/vault/dendron.topic.traits.api.md

   },
 ```

+### setVault

+Specify the vault in which a new note is created.

+#### Return

+The name of the vault in which to create a new note.

 ## Creation Properties

 -   currentNoteName - for `setNameModifier()`, this contains the name of the Dendron note that is currently in focus in the editor.
 If no note is in focus, then this returns `undefined`.
 For `setTitle()`, this contains the note name returned from `setNoteModifier()`.
 -   selectedText - contains the text that has been highlighted in the current editor of a Dendron Note.
 If no text is highlighted, or if the highlighted text is not in a Dendron note, this returns `undefined`.
 -   clipboard - contains any text currently on the clipboard, or `undefined` if there is no text.

 ## Included Modules